Pasta with Tuna and Capers

 - 2 tablespoons chopped fresh parsley

-- 2 tablespoons grated Parmesan cheese, or to taste
+- 2 tablespoons grated Parmesan cheese, or more to taste

 - Bring a large pot of lightly salted water to a rapid boil; boil penne pasta until al dente, 8 to 10 minutes; drain.

-- While preparing the pasta, heat grapeseed oil in a saucepan over medium-low heat; add garlic and cook until golden, 1 to 2 minutes.
+- Heat grapeseed oil in a saucepan over medium-low heat; add garlic and cook until golden, 1 to 2 minutes.
 Stir tuna with the garlic; cook until tuna begins to turn golden around the edges, 4 to 5 minutes.

 - Stir tomatoes and capers with the tuna, increase heat to medium, and continue cooking until tomatoes soften, 10 to 12 minutes; season with salt and pepper.

-- Divide pasta between two plates, top each portion with half of the tuna mixture, and garnish with parsley and Parmesan cheese.
+- Divide pasta between two plates, top each portion with tuna mixture, and garnish with parsley and Parmesan cheese.